 Instead of the expensive fairs, uneasy journeys and lack of punctuality, most of the Pakistanis considered the train service as the cheapest mode of transportation.
 For many of them, nothing compares to traveling by train as it is the most enjoyable journey and in this delightful trip for the sake of their amusement, they overlook the difficulties.

-But they can’t neglect the record of train incidents which are very common in Pakistan.
+But they can’t neglect the record of train accidents which are very common in Pakistan.
 The old tracks, bridges, and bogies which were inherited via the colonial power were never re-built or renovated.

 Last night, when the Shalimar Express was moving from Karachi to Lahore, an oil tanker hit the train at Hiran Minar Phatak near Sheikhupura.
 The oil tanker was stopped at the track due to a fault in its axel.
 After the collision, the locomotive caught fire which quickly immersed at least three bogies and till the recent report ten were injured and 2 died on the spot.